 Well, the most accurate answer is: it depends!

-342‰), both the fresh and rotten variety will float.
+The second factor is the salinity of the water.
+When cooking, we most often use pure or slightly salty water, so the explanation above holds true.
+But if we put an egg into a really salty environment (like the Dead Sea, which has a salinity of around 342‰), both the fresh and rotten variety will float.
 It would therefore be impossible to decide whether the egg is fresh or not using this method.
-Check what is the critical value of salinity that makes it possible for a fresh egg to float for yourself with our density of water calculator!
+Check what is the critical value of salinity that makes it possible for a fresh egg to float with our density of water calculator.

 Speed of sound in water

-c = √(γ * p / ρ),
+c = √(γ × p / ρ),

-ρ is the density of air.
-For most liquids, the relationship is usually not that simple, but in general, the speed of sound in the water rises when the density decreases over a wide range of temperatures.
-The knowledge of the speed of sound dependence in salt water is crucial for all research involving sonar measurements.
+where γ is the adiabatic index, p is pressure, and ρ is air density.
+For most liquids, the relationship is usually not that simple.
+Still, in general, the speed of sound in the water rises when the density decreases over a wide range of temperatures.
+The knowledge of the speed of sound dependence in salt water is crucial for all sonar measurement research.